RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/visualstudio/readme.md

 In the previous step, Unit Testing the Batch Application, you used the BANKDEMO enterprise server.
 You are going to use it again for online testing.

-As with JCL, execution of the jobs requires a previously configured enterprise server.
+As with JCL, execution of the jobs requires a previously configured enterprise server instance.

 Before you proceed, ensure that Rocket Host Access for the Cloud (HACloud) is running: